+Level Rationale

+Intensity High While many indicators are stable, percent positivity

+for COVID-19 and influenza are increasing.

-Level Rationale High While many indicators are stable, some more Intensity severe indicators such as hospitalization rates are increasing.
-Geographical spread Widespread There is respiratory disease activity presence across the territory.
-Trend Stable to increasing Trends on average appear to be quite stable, with some indicators currently increasing.
+Geographical Widespread There is respiratory disease activity presence across

+spread vvidespread the territory.

+Trend Stable to increasing Trends on average appear to be quite stable, with

+some indicators currently increasing.